Spouse Term Insurance Plans

 Wrapping Up

-The iSelect Smart360 Term Plan by Canara HSBC Life Insurance provides term insurance protection for spouses.
+Our iSelect Smart360 Term Plan provides term insurance protection for spouses.
 Under this plan, you can opt for a life cover extending over a lifetime and also enhance the coverage through additional in-built benefits such as an Accidental Death Benefit, an Accidental Total & Permanent Disability Benefit, and a Child Support Benefit.

 Glossary

-• Waiver of Premium Feature: It allows policyholders to stop paying premiums if they become disabled and unable to work.
+• Premium Waiver: It allows policyholders to stop paying premiums if they become disabled and unable to work

-• Critical Illness Insurance: It provides lump-sum payment for medical coverage if the policyholder is diagnosed with a serious illness.
+• Critical Illness Insurance: Provides a lump-sum payment for medical costs if the insured is diagnosed with a specified serious illness

 glossary-img